rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ## Component Runtime Execution Requirements

+The component should manage system resources appropriately to avoid memory leaks and excessive resource utilization.
+Efficient memory management and resource cleanup are essential for stable and reliable execution.
+Additionally, the component should meet specified performance requirements, including response time, throughput, and resource usage based on the underlying platform's capabilities.
+The component should also be designed to scale effectively with increased load, being able to handle higher levels of usage without significant degradation in performance or stability.

+Failure to meet these requirements will likely result in undefined and unexpected behavior.

 ### Initialization and Startup

 `Caller` must be initialized by calling `dsHostInit()` before calling any other `APIs`.
+The `Caller` is expected to have complete control over the life cycle of the `DeviceSettings Host` module.

 ### Threading Model

 This interface is not required to be thread safe.
-Any caller invoking the `API`s should ensure calls are made in a thread safe manner.
+Any `caller` invoking the `API`s should ensure calls are made in a thread safe manner. `HAL` is allowed to create internal threads for its operations without excessively consuming system resources.
+Any threads created by the `HAL` should be handled gracefully and respective error codes should be returned if any corresponding `API` fails.

 ### Process Model